-Joi-Marie McKenzie is an entertainment producer for ABC News.
-She is also the creator of The Fab Empire, an award-winning Web site that covers society, politics, celebrities and local events in Baltimore, Boston, New York and Washington, D.C.
+McKenzie is also the creator of The Fab Empire, an award-winning Web site that covers society, politics, celebrities and local events in Baltimore, Boston, New York and Washington, D.C.
 McKenzie, with her team of contributors and photographers, has successfully created a brand that speaks to the needs of young urban professionals.
 Previously, she has freelanced for publications including The Afro American Newspaper, Clutch Magazine, NBC New York and NBC Washington.

 McKenzie has been featured in many publications and media outlets for her knowledge of D.C. including the Associated Press, EliteDC Magazine, ESPN.com, ESSENCE.com, Express, Rolling Stone Magazine, Shy Magazine, TBD Newschannel 8, Uptown Magazine, The Washington City Paper, The Washington Examiner and The Washington Post.

-McKenzie was recently named one of six D.C. tastemakers to know in 2012.
-She is also part of “The 20,” NBC Washington’s list of leading community voices in social media.
-Last year, she was nominated for the Washington Post‘s “D.C.’s Top Tweeps 2011″ for best local blogger.
+In 2013, McKenzie was named by the Washington City Paper one of 20 people who “make D.C. what it is,” and in 2012 she was named one of six D.C. tastemakers to know by the Washington Post.
+That same year, Guest of a Guest named her among Washington, D.C.’s “Most In-Demand Hostesses and Socialites.”
+She was also part of “The 20,” NBC Washington’s list of leading community voices in social media.
+McKenzie was nominated for the Washington Post‘s “D.C.’s Top Tweeps 2011″ for best local blogger.
 Previously, McKenzie was nominated for the Washington Post‘s “D.C.’s Top Tweeps 2010″ in two categories, best local blogger and nightlife insider.
 McKenzie was also named one of “30 Black Women Bloggers You Should Know” by For Harriet in 2011 and was listed as one of Clutch Magazine’s Top 50 Amazing Tech Tastemakers of 2010.
 McKenzie has served as a Blue Flame Trend Watcher, a Sean Combs program that utilizes high profile industry insiders to curate online digital content.
 She was also listed in Uptown Magazine‘s “H” List in 2009.